mrcaidev/tailwindcss-radix-colors/docs/v1/introduction/getting-started.md

 # Getting Started

+> [!IMPORTANT]
+>
+> You are reading the documentation of plugin v1, which only supports Tailwind CSS [v3](https://v3.tailwindcss.com/) and is NOT compatible with Tailwind CSS [v4](https://tailwindcss.com/).
+>
+> If you are using Tailwind CSS v4, please refer to the [latest documentation](/latest/introduction) instead.

 **Tailwind CSS Radix Colors** is a [Tailwind CSS](https://tailwindcss.com/) plugin that brings [Radix UI](https://www.radix-ui.com/)'s color system to Tailwind CSS.

 It overrides [Tailwind's color palette](https://tailwindcss.com/docs/customizing-colors) with [Radix's color palette](https://www.radix-ui.com/colors), and provides a bunch of shorthand classes for you to automatically handle dark mode, hover/active states, best foreground color and more, via pre-composed component classes.